 If you live in an apartment building with an intercom system, you know what a great convenience it is.
-Each time a friend, delivery person or other visitor arrives at your building, you don't need to take a trip to the lobby just to see who it is.
+Each time a friend, delivery person, or other visitor arrives at your building, you don't need to take a trip to the lobby just to see who it is.
 Instead, you communicate with visitors using the intercom, then choose to press a button to unlock the door, all from the comfort of your apartment.

+Although an intercom is a convenience, it can easily become a security risk.
 If you're not careful, unauthorized people can gain access to your building and possibly commit a crime against you or another tenant.
-Play it safe by keeping the following tips in mind:
+Play it safe by keeping the following tips in mind.

 Always use the talk-and-listen features of your intercom.
 If you're expecting a friend, don't assume it's her when your intercom buzzes.
 Similarly, when you're having a party and expecting many people, it's easy to get lazy and let in everyone who buzzes you.
 Instead, take a few seconds to communicate with each visitor and only open the door for those whom you recognize as your guests.